craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Combat Definitions.md

 High Light is bright, but not blinding.
 High Light is emitted by sources like a sun, a fire, or an electric or arcane lamp.

 ###### Low Light
+Low Light enough Light to see generalities, but not details.
+Typically, Low Light is emitted

 ###### Darkness